Ecofriendlyhooney/code-challange/02_Design_Question.md

 - free to choose any open source tools

 ## The system needs to:
- - [ ] handle large write volume: Billions write events per day.
+ - [ ] handle large write volume: Billions write events per day
- - [ ] handle large read/query volume: Millions merchants want to get insight about their business.
-  Read/Query patterns are time-series related metrics.
+ - [ ] handle large read/query volume: Millions merchants want to get insight about their business Read/Query patterns are time-series related metrics
- - [ ] provide metrics to customers with at most one hour delay.
+ - [ ] provide metrics to customers with at most one hour delay
- - [ ] run with minimum downtime.
+ - [ ] run with minimum downtime
  - [ ] have the ability to reprocess historical data in case of bugs in the processing logic